Human Fertilisation and Embryology Authority

 The Human Fertilisation and Embryology Authority (HFEA) is an executive non-departmental public body of the Department of Health and Social Care in the United Kingdom.
 It is a statutory body that regulates and inspects all clinics in the United Kingdom providing in vitro fertilisation (IVF), artificial insemination and the storage of human eggs, sperm or embryos.
 It also regulates human embryo research.

 Background to the establishment of the HFEA

 After the birth of Louise Brown, the world's first IVF baby, in 1978, there was concern about the implications of this new technology.
 In 1982, the UK government formed a committee chaired by philosopher Mary Warnock to look into the issues and see what action needed to be taken.

-Hundreds of interested individuals including doctors, scientists and organisations such as health, patient and parent organisations as well as religious groups gave evidence to the committee.

 In the years following the Warnock report, proposals were brought forward by the government in the publication of a white paper Human Fertilisation and Embryology: A Framework for Legislation in 1987.
 The Human Fertilisation and Embryology Act 1990 was drafted taking the report into account.